 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-WOMEN, GENDER & SEXUALITY STUDIES RESEARCH GUIDE: Home
+WOMEN, GENDER & SEXUALITY STUDIES RESEARCH GUIDE (WGSS): Home

 A multidisciplinary streaming video collection of award winning documentaries, educational films, classic Hollywood movies, and world cinema.

 A collection of thousands of films from leading distributers and producers including the Criterion Collection, PBS, BBC, Media Education Foundation, Great Courses, Kino Lorber, California Newsreel, Documentary Education Resources.
 Covers a vast array of subject areas in sociology, anthropology, the humanities, the arts, womens studies, LGBT studies, business, math, sciences and more.
 Tools are available to share and create custom clips and playlists, and the platform includes searchable transcripts, and captions.
 Includes public performance rights for screenings on campus.

 Evaluating Information Sources: RADAR is a framework that can help you remember what kinds of questions you should be asking about an information source as you evaluate it for quality and usefulness in your research.

 Here are my recommendations for getting started on your WGSS research.

 Use the tabs above for more resources or contact me for advice!

 Feminist research in the areas of sociology, history, political science & economy, public policy, international relations, arts & humanities, business and education; Indexing and abstracting with some full-text; 1972 - present